Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 - I talked about how I could refine the user story for a better grade with my team members.

 **AI tools like ChatGPT were used for language refinement.**

+## Learning story 302
+as a student, i want to learn how to call endpoints with jinja2 in html, so I can use it in the project.